-Gull Island is a huge sea stack sitting in the middle of a huge expanse of lonely, remote and uninhabited coastline.
-Stretching 12KM to the East and West of this stack is a wall of outrageous 300m sea cliffs, which effectively guard this coastline.
+Living of the northern outer edge of the hinterland that is the Slievetooey Massif in south west Donegal, Gull Island is 95 metres high and is joined to mainland Donegal by a raised shingle beach bar.
+Gull Island is a huge flat-topped sea stack sitting in the middle of a huge expanse of lonely, remote and uninhabited coastline.
+Stretching 5km to Maghera the East and 12km to the south West of this stack is a wall of outrageous 300m sea cliffs, which effectively guard this coastline from any sane visitor.

-Access is by walking 4KM over the Slievetooey summit from the south and descending it's northern slopes to an outstanding location on the clifftops over looking Gull Island.
-Descend the very steep grass to the boulder beach joining Gull Island to the mainland.
-The is an abseil stake in place (2009) to safegaurd the initial part of the descent.
-This takes you to a huge spit of sea washed boulders joining Gull Island to the mainland Of Donegal.
+Easiest access is by an excellent walk over the Slievetooey summit from the south and descending its northern slopes to a lonely, remote and outstanding location on the clifftops overlooking Gull Island.
+The descent to the boulder beach joining Gull Island to the mainland is by steep grass and a little loose rock.
+There is an abseil stake in place (2009) to safeguard the initial part of the descent.
+This takes you to a huge raised shingle spit of sea-washed boulders and flotsam joining Gull Island to the mainland of Donegal.